paquettm/raspberry-pi-OS-setup/README.md

-# raspberry-pi-OS-setup
+# Raspberry Pi OS and Ubuntu setup

-A collection of procedures followed to set up my Raspberry Pi 3B+ running on Pi-Top OS and 4B+ running on Raspberry Pi OS.
+A collection of procedures followed to set up Raspberry Pi OS on my Raspberry Pi 3B+ and 4B.

+Also some Linux procedures used on PC.